-If no antenuptial (A.N.C) is entered into prior to the marriage then the marriage is automatically one which is in community of property.
-This means that the assets and liabilities of each spouse become one joint estate and spouses are jointly liable for each other’s debts.
+If you do not sign an antenuptial contract (ANC) before your marriage, it is automatically in community of property.
+It means that the assets and liabilities of each spouse become one joint estate and spouses are jointly liable for each other’s debts.

-To have one joint estate means that if one spouse gets sequestrated the other spouse is automatically also sequestrated or if the Sheriff sells your property in execution due to the debt of one spouse, he automatically sells the property of the other spouse as well.
+If you have a joint estate, it means that if one spouse gets sequestrated, the other spouse is automatically also sequestrated.
+Or if the Sheriff sells your property in execution due to the debt of one spouse, he automatically sells the property of the other spouse as well.

 What does it mean to be married out of community of property?

-In order to be married out of community of property parties need to enter into an A.N.C prior to the date of the marriage.
+To be married out of community of property, you need to enter into an ANC before the marriage.

 There are two ways to get married out of community of property: